 “Senior officials in Israel knew about [Jabari’s] contacts with Hamas and Egyptian intelligence aimed at formulating a permanent truce, but nevertheless approved the assassination,” wrote Ha’aretz.

 It should also be noted that during a 2004 air strike against Jabari’s home, the IDF killed his son, brother and three other relatives.

 Adding insult to injury, Israel Prime Minister Benjamin Netanyahu’s henchmen boasted of their murderous deed on the Internet.
 On November 14, Noah Shachtman of Wired magazine, which specializes in technology-oriented news, wrote: “The IDF didn’t just kill Hamas military leader Ahmed Jabari as he was driving his car down a street in Gaza.
-They killed him and then instantly posted [video of] the strike on YouTube.”
+They killed him and then instantly posted the strike on YouTube.”

 That wasn’t all.
 Shachtman continued, “Then they tweeted a warning to all of Jabari’s comrades: ‘We recommend that no Hamas operatives, whether low level or senior leaders, show their faces above ground in the days ahead.’ ”

 As a means of deflecting attention away from their unending quest for a Greater Israel, Netanyahu’s public relations men waged a social media campaign.
 Using Facebook, Twitter and other modern-day computer marketing techniques, the IDF attempted to put a bright smiley face on their genocidal vendetta against the Palestinians.